CornellDataScience/info1998/syllabus.md

 ----------------------------------------------------------------------------------------
-### Course policies
+### Course Policies

 #### Attendance

-Attendance is not required.
-However, we highly encourage you to attend lecture if you can.
-We discuss code relevant to the answers to the assigned assignments in class, and coming to lectures ensures at least a fairly high score on assignments.
+Attendance is required and accounts for 5% of your final grade.
+We also demo code relevant to the assignments, so coming to lecture is in your best interest (we promise)!

 #### Academic Integrity